-In 1999, Squaw Valley lifted their ban on snowboarding, thus creating a vibrant and tight-knit community that has produced Olympic snowboarders, professional riders who train at Squaw Alpine, and snowboard enthusiasts alike.
+When Squaw Valley lifted their ban on snowboarding, we created a vibrant and tight-knit community that has produced Olympic snowboarders, professional riders who train at Squaw Alpine, and snowboard enthusiasts alike.
 In honor of this anniversary, we’ve compiled a number of resources about why snowboarding is so special here at Palisades Tahoe, including interviews with local snowboarders, employees, and professionals, retail information, safety tips, terrain park information, and more.

 Why is Palisades Tahoe your favorite place to snowboard?

 Squaw Valley has been my favorite mountain since I moved here not only because of its rich history but because it just feels like home.
 Epic riding, great people, and a super fun après scene.
 There is such a wide variety of terrain for all ability levels, it’s impossible to get bored. – Dustin Dresser, Employee since 2015